irawoodring/343/assignments/language_creation.md

   - A Bison file to define our grammar.
 This will be called ```zoomjoystrong.y```.
   - A graphics library with functions we can call to do the drawing.
 This will be provided to you in files called ```zoomjoystrong.h``` and ```zoomjoystrong.c```.

-Note that you don't have to create the graphcs library; it is provided in this repo.
+Note that you don't have to create the graphics library; it is provided in this repo.

 ## Project Specifications